The Magical Revolution of the Reincarnated Princess and the Genius Young Lady: Main

-A high-ranking noble and the ex-fiancé of Anisphia's younger brother, after he broke off their engagement for allegedly bullying his genuine love interest.
-While talented in magic and politics, she initially kept others away with her perfectionist attitude but slowly opened up after being taken in by Anisphia and even began to develop romantic feelings toward her.
+A high-ranking noble and the ex-fiancée of Anisphia's younger brother, Algard.
+She became Anisphia's research assistant after Algard broke off their engagement for allegedly bullying Lainie.
+While talented in magic and politics, Euphyllia initially keeps others away with her perfectionist attitude but slowly opens up after being taken in by Anisphia and begins to develop romantic feelings toward her.
 She is later adopted into the royal family after completing a Spirit Covenant and becomes eligible for the throne, so it would not be forced onto Anisphia after Algard is disowned.
 However, the Covenant has also turned her into a spirit reliant on magical energy to survive, which she takes from Anisphia through kisses.